 Concordia President’s Speaker Series on Digital Futures with Teresa Scassa

 Concordia University is developing a digital strategy and has welcomed a diverse group of thought leaders to the university as part of the Concordia President’s Speaker Series on Digital Futures.

 This speaker series will help to spark conversations and reflections in an effort to develop a shared vision for Concordia’s digital futures.

-The rapid emergence of data-driven technologies such as artificial intelligence (AI) and machine learning present enormous challenges for the development of digital and data governance to protect individuals while supporting innovation in the public interest.
+On March 9, Teresa Scassa, a leading expert in digital and data governance, shared her insights on the rapid emergence of data-driven technologies such as artificial intelligence and machine learning, and the enormous challenges they present for the development of digital and data governance to protect individuals while supporting innovation in the public interest.

-Using the recent controversy over the creation and use of Clearview AI’s facial recognition technology as a departure point, this talk will unravel the multiple digital and data governance issues it raises.
-It will explore what is being done — or not done — to address these issues.
-In the face of these massive challenges, what role can individuals play in building a just and fair digital society?
+Using the recent controversy over the creation and use of Clearview AI’s facial recognition technology as a departure point, Scassa’s talk unravels the multiple digital and data governance issues it raises.
+She explores what is being done (or not done) to address these issues, and asks what role individuals can play in building a just and fair digital society?